alexandruast/platform-inception/README.md

 #### ToDo
 fluentd to listen on udp socket
 first java application
-fail job and revert nomad if not online
 looging, metrics, monitoring dashboard
 service health dashboard
 authenticate consul with vault for write operations